SumanjaliVijay06/ReactWeatherInsightsDashboard/README.md

   - Bootstrap

 ## Conclusion
 The Weather Dashboard application is a comprehensive tool for accessing and displaying weather information in an intuitive and user-friendly interface.
-With components tailored for various user needs—whether for travelers, event planners, or general users—the application leverages the power of the OpenWeatherMap API to deliver accurate and timely weather data.
+With components tailored for various user needs whether for travelers, event planners, farmers, or general users.
+The application leverages the power of the OpenWeatherMap API to deliver accurate and timely weather data.

 ## Reference